Thursday, January 28, 2016

 Had to add extra for head protection .
 Cuts in to clear inside of ROP when tipped forward for service .

-Cut out and weld on screen .
+Cut out and weld on screen.

-On the paint rack primed and waiting for paint .
+On the paint rack primed and waiting for paint.

-All painted and ready to assemble .
+All painted and ready to assemble.
 I'm using 3/8 short shank bolts to make screen swing up

-Same lower mount bracket as the bigger units .
-Bottom bars can fold out of the way for service if needed .
+Same lower mount bracket as the bigger units.
+Bottom bars can fold out of the way for service if needed.

-A few more pictures .
-Paint matched pretty good after it dried .
+A few more pictures.
+Paint matched pretty good after it dried.

-Small video of the 2500 E. Nice little mowers .
+.
+Nice little mowers .

 The sprayer was an easy one because of ROPs position .

-wrapped and tac welded a piece of 3/8 rod on screen and zip tied on .
+wrapped and tac welded a piece of 3/8 rod on screen and zip tied on.

-Had a set of LED lights left for extra lighting to the rear of machine .
+Had a set of LED lights left for extra lighting to the rear of machine.
 Turned out great

 No comments: